ylabrj/jam/README.md

 With the same Arduino code in the cell:

-> %%jarduino mysketch --dir yoursketch
+> %%jamcell mysketch --dir yoursketch

 *  Stores the file in directory *sketches/yoursketch/* instead of the default */sketches/mysketch*
 *  You can use a fully-qualified path to override the *sketches/* directory

-> %% jarduino mysketch --board micro --port COM5
+> %%jamcell mysketch --board micro --port COM5

 * Communicates with the Arduino board on COM5
 * Identifies to the IDLE that the board is an Arduino Micro

-> %% jarduino mysketch --redefine INCREMENT 20
+> %%jamcell mysketch --redefine INCREMENT 20
 *  Saves the file but first replaces *#define INCREMENT 10* with *#define INCREMENT 20

-## %jardutil
+## %jam
 Provides utility functions to identify connected Arduino boards and ports and provide plotting assistance.
 Plotting configuration is defined later in this README.

 __Parameters - simple utility__
 *  -- ports-p: list ports and connected Arduino board types
 *  --dirlist DIRECTORY, -d  DIRECTORY: list all arduino sketch files in specified directory under sketches directory
 *  --plot XX: plot the next XX points on the serial line in to a static matplotlib directory.
-Requires *%matplotlib inline* before *%jardutil* in the cell.
+Requires *%matplotlib inline* before *%jam* in the cell.
 *  --plotext <program>: start <program> as a serial plotter.
 The Arduino IDE would be an example if you want to use its serialplotter function.

 __Parameters - operations on existing sketch files__
 *  --sketch <sketchname>: the sketch to load and compile.
 Works with --dir if it's not located in the expected default directory *sketches/<sketchname>
-*  --redefine works the same way as it does for %%jarduino, with the advantage that you can have multiple %jardutils in the same cell.
+*  --redefine works the same way as it does for %%jamcell, with the advantage that you can have multiple %jams in the same cell.
 In the following example, we can send the same I2C client program to three different connected Arduino boards but assign each one with a different I2C bus address:

  '''
- %jardutil --sketch i2csketch --port COM5 --board uno --redefine I2C_ADDR 04
+ %jam --sketch i2csketch --port COM5 --board uno --redefine I2C_ADDR 04
- %jardutil --sketch i2csketch --port COM6 --board micro --redefine I2C_ADDR 06
+ %jam --sketch i2csketch --port COM6 --board micro --redefine I2C_ADDR 06
- %jardutil --sketch i2csketch --port COM8 --board mega --redefine I2C_ADDR 08
+ %jam --sketch i2csketch --port COM8 --board mega --redefine I2C_ADDR 08
  '''

 ## Plotting considerations